 Visitors looking to travel to or from Edinburgh should look out for the X58, X59 and X60 Stagecoach services, which take around two hours.
 Stagecoach also offers bus services to Glasgow, via the X24, X26 and X27 services, which take around two and a half hours.

 For bus travel to other destinations within the UK or Europe, visitors may wish to investigate the Megabus or National Express services.
 Both depart from a number of locations, including the Seagate bus station in Dundee, and services depart for destinations including London, Newcastle, Paris and Amsterdam.

 Travelling by car

 Driving to St Andrews is relatively simple, with the town signposted from Edinburgh and within Fife.
-Driving from Edinburgh takes approximately one hour and 20 minutes, driving from Glasgow takes around one hour and 45 minutes.
+Driving from Edinburgh takes approximately 1 hour and 20 minutes, driving from Glasgow takes around 1 hour and 45 minutes.
 It takes around half an hour to drive from Dundee.

 Most major airports in the UK have car hire services available within the arrivals lounge.
 There are also nearby car hire companies in Dundee and Cupar for visitors looking to hire a car during their visit.

 St Andrews is home to a number of taxi and shuttle firms.
 They can offer a range of services, from airport transfers to collection from Leuchars station.
 You can find taxi ranks in St Andrews on Bell Street, on South Street and at the bus station.

 St Andrews is a small town, and a car is not always necessary to get around.
 If you do decide to drive around St Andrews, please be aware that parking is limited and that it can be difficult to find a space at certain times of year.
 Much of the on-street parking in the centre of town is metered, and coins are required to pay.